 - future development of the gallery

-They comprise nine to twelve members, at least two of whom will be Trustees.
-Members sit on the Council for a period of three years (which may be renewed at the Board of Trustees discretion) and the meetings, chaired by a Trustee, take place at least three times a year.
+Each Advisory Council comprises nine to twelve members, who sit on it for a period of three years (which may be renewed at the Board of Trustees’ discretion) and the meetings, chaired by a Trustee, take place at least three times a year.

 The Ethics Committee reviews any ethical issue raised by a Director of Tate or a member of the Board of Trustees, and provides guidance on conflict of interest management.

-It comprises four Trustees and one co-opted member.
-It meets only when required.
+It comprises three Trustees and at least one co-opted member.
+It meets at least three times a year.

 Freedom of Information Appeals Committee

-The Freedom of Information Appeals Committee is a sub-group of the Ethics Committee.
-It consists of three Trustees from the Ethics Committee.
+The Freedom of Information Appeals Committee is a sub-committee of the Audit Committee.
+It consists of two Trustee members, one of whom will also sit on the Ethics Committee as Chair.

 The group carries out internal reviews of Freedom of Information requests where the member of the public who submitted the request is not satisfied with the response provided by Tate.